 What we’ve learnt so far

-- We learnt that the diagnostic tool can be a quick practical aid.
 You do not need to take three months to complete the tool in depth, trying to find information about every detail.
 We used it as a ‘quick and dirty’ way of pointing us in the direction of things we could get on with to make a difference.

-- The diagnostic tool covers a lot of areas.
 It is not necessarily feasible to do all the things listed to become ‘exceptional’.
 It is important not to feel disheartened.
 The tool is subjective and each organisation is starting from a different place, so you don’t need to compare yourselves with others.
 We used the tool to track our progress and found that we were making improvements, even in the space of a few months.
 Compare with yourself, not others.
 We focused on doing what was realistic for us in the context of our resources, structure and time.

-- Networking with other organisations locally or nationally can help wellbeing leads feel less alone.
 We met regularly with other Trusts in our Integrated Care System to discuss what each organisation was doing and learn from each other.
 There are some things that are better done at broader level than in individual trusts.
 Meeting with others can provide a clearer sense of what to focus on locally and where there are economies of scale from working together.